Morleys is a retailer of furniture for the education sector. They have 4 separate websites, for different educational stages.

 They approached us looking to replatform their 4 websites away from Magento, which was coming to the end of its life, slow and no longer providing them with the control they needed.

 They were experiencing a number of pain points with the platform, and needed custom code implementing, along with some features that Magento just couldn’t give them.
-As Magento 1 was coming to its end of life, they had to choose between replatforming to WooCommerce or reinvesting in Magento; a platform that they were becoming extremely frustrated with, and felt it was over complicated.
+As Magento 1 was coming to its end of life, they had to choose between replatforming to WooCommerce or reinvesting in Magento; a platform that they were becoming extremely frustrated with, and felt was over-complicated.

 Morley’s also wanted clarification that the website would be able to manage sales across 4 different sites, all with different products, branding and assets.
 Each website with its own large product catalogue, and most products having multiple configurations available.